Latest News

 The lack of data means we will assume that the current trend will continue.
 If there's no sign of a strong recovery in the economy, the Fed is likely to continue its current course.

-The Federal Reserve is now expected to cut rates by 95% in October.
-This is up from 90% a day ago.
-There's also a 75% chance that they will do so again in December.
+The futures market now indicates a 95% likelihood of a Fed rate reduction in October.
+This is up from 90% a day ago, and there's a 75% chance that another move will be made in December.

 Anthony Saglimbene is the chief market strategist for Ameriprise.
-He said that, if the shutdown continues, inflation reports from September could be affected by mid-October.
+He said that, if the shutdown continues, mid-October inflation reports could be affected.

 DOLLAR FALLS

-The dollar fell 0.6% to 147.06yen after a Bank of Japan report showed that confidence among large Japanese manufacturers had improved for the second quarter.
+The euro fell 0.1% at $1.1724 while the pound rose 0.2% to $1.3475.
+The dollar fell 0.5% to 147.16yen after a Bank of Japan report showed that confidence among large Japanese manufacturers had improved in the second quarter.
 This increased the likelihood of an interest rate increase as early as this month.

 After two days of declines, oil prices dropped further as investors weighed up potential OPEC+ plans to increase output next month.